Preshna10/padel_shot_classification_system/README.md

    Confidence threshold set to 0.40

-###Stage 2: Player Tracking
+### Stage 2: Player Tracking

-Built a custom IoU-based tracker using the Hungarian Algorithm
+1. Built a custom IoU-based tracker using the Hungarian Algorithm

-Tracker maintains consistent Player IDs (1 to 4) across all frames
+2. Tracker maintains consistent Player IDs (1 to 4) across all frames

-Uses combined cost metric:
+3. Uses combined cost metric:

-70% weight on IoU (box overlap)
+a.70% weight on IoU (box overlap)

-30% weight on centroid distance
+b.30% weight on centroid distance

-Temporal consistency bonus: same player keeps same ID even when partially hidden
+c.Temporal consistency bonus: same player keeps same ID even when partially hidden

-Players remembered for up to 120 frames (~5 seconds) when temporarily lost
+d.Players remembered for up to 120 frames (~5 seconds) when temporarily lost

-###Stage 3: Shot Classification (Rule-Based)
+### Stage 3: Shot Classification (Rule-Based)

-When the ball is within 200 pixels of a player AND at least 20 frames
+a.When the ball is within 200 pixels of a player AND at least 20 frames

 have passed since the last shot, a shot is classified: